As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Virtual reality (VR) provides a computer-generated interactive simulation of a scenario.
 In virtual reality safety training, the worker can go through a simulation of an accident situation realistically and stay completely safe.

-Analyzing data from industrial machines to the working environments can only be expected to become even more popular in the future.
+Analyzing data from industrial machines to working environments can only be expected to become even more popular in the future.
 Machine malfunctions or adverse weather can more easily be anticipated through analytics.
-Also, monitoring workers’ well-being through wearables can help to reduce risks associated with fatigue.
+Also, monitoring workers' well-being through wearables can help reduce fatigue-related risks.

 However, some technical solutions more effectively increase safety than others.
 From the data, we could establish a hierarchy of technological effectiveness to determine which solutions one should concentrate on:

-This graph shows that moving the worker ultimately from the potentially hazardous situation can help make the most significant improvement in workplace safety.
-According to the research of Cameron & al. (2018), the increased usage of robotics and automatically driving vehicles, such as drones, can help to reduce workplace-related injuries by up to11% by 2030.
-Drones and robotics won’t just allow the worker to step away from dangerous situations.
+This graph shows that moving the worker from a potentially hazardous situation can help significantly improve workplace safety.
+According to the research of Cameron & al. (2018), the increased usage of robotics and automatically driving vehicles, such as drones, can help to reduce workplace-related injuries by up to 11% by 2030.
+Drones and robotics won't just allow the worker to step away from dangerous situations.
 These machines can also take care of dull and repetitive tasks.
-This, in turn, could help keep workers more alert during the working day and diminish the risk of injuries related to fatigue or carelessness.
+This change, in turn, could help keep workers more alert during the working day and diminish the risk of injuries related to fatigue or carelessness.

 The next-best options are engineering or admin controls such as sensors and barriers and other data-collecting items like wearables.
 Digital devices can also help workers pay more attention to safety workflows and procedures in their workplace.
 Employees can get reminders to wear protective equipment through their wearables or notifications when entering hazardous areas.

 However, these sensors and PPE are only effective when used correctly.
-If a worker does not stop to take a break even when their smart PPE tells them to, the equipment can’t be said to have had any positive impact on workplace safety.
+If a worker does not stop to take a break even when their smart PPE tells them to, the equipment can't be said to have positively impacted workplace safety.

 Below, based on the framework from the NSC report and further studies and articles on technologies used in manufacturing, construction, transportation, mining, and the oil & gas industry, we've created the following visualization of relevant technologies for each of the most common hazardous situations.